 There are many ways to know what your customers think about your business.
-The most common and successful method out of all is to send out an NPS survey.
+The most common and successful method out of all is to send out an Net Promoter Score (NPS) survey.
 It consists of a list of questions that collect data related to customer experience.
 All types of NPS surveys such as relationship NPS, transactional NPS, brand NPS, and many others generate a net promoter score based on a 0-10 rating given by customers.

 You can either program the survey to present the NPS follow-up question based on the net promoter score or send a separate email with a follow-up question.
 In either case, you’ll need to frame the question the right way.
 Below are some of the tips and tricks you can apply while asking follow-up questions on NPS.

-- Use open-ended questions.
+1. Use open-ended questions

 You would have already asked a rating or score based question.
 Now you need to ask a question that will gather feedback that can be used not only quantitatively but also qualitatively.
 Customers can insert their detailed comments in the text box of open-ended questions.
 Their feedback can be analyzed to understand what do they like and what do they want you to improve on.
 Sentiment analysis of these comments or suggestions can bring to the surface the underlying emotion.

-Based on the score, some of your customers will be promoters, passives or detractors.
+Based on the score, some of your customers will be promoters, passives, or detractors.
 Hence you need to phrase your net promoter question wording differently for each group of customers.
 You can use sample NPS follow-up questions below to customize the question based on the type of customer.